Travelling to Phuket with young children

 6. Flying in

-If you’re on a long-haul flight and need milk for your child, bring your own supply of powdered milk as fresh milk might not be available on board.
+If you’re on a long-haul flight and need milk for your child, bring your own supply of powdered milk, as fresh milk might not be available on board.
 Bring a pacifier, candies, lollypops or gum for your child to have while taking off or landing to help relieve ear pressure.
-It’s also wise to bring not only a change of clothes for your baby or child but also extra clothes for yourself in case something gets spilt or your kid gets sick during the flight.
+It’s also wise to bring a change of clothes for your baby or child, and extra clothes for yourself in case something gets spilt or your kid gets sick during the flight.

 During Your Stay

 7. Sun protection for Phuket

-Young kids love playing in the sunshine but the heat in Phuket can be intense and you’ll need to take extra care.
-Slap a high SPF sunscreen on the kids any time they’re outside and stay in the shade as much as possible.
+Young kids love playing in the sunshine, but the heat in Phuket can be intense, and you’ll need to take extra care.
+Slap a high SPF sunscreen on the kids whenever they’re outside and stay in the shade as much as possible.
 Be sure they drink a lot of water throughout the day as dehydration is always a worry in the tropical heat.
 Wear surf rash guard suits and hats when playing at the beach or swimming pool.

 8. Safety at sea

-If you’re planning any boat trips it’s best to bring lifejackets for the kids as proper child-sized vests are not always available on the boat (even if they promise to have some).
-Sporting goods shops in Phuket like SportsWorld and Decathlon have children’s life jackets available.
+If you’re planning any boat trips, it’s best to bring lifejackets for the kids, as proper child-sized vests are not always available on the boat (even if they promise to have some).
+Sporting goods shops like SportsWorld and Decathlon have children’s life jackets available in Phuket.
 Be sure to go with a reputable tour company with good safety standards.
 Speedboat trips can sometimes be bumpy so try booking a trip on a larger boat to avoid any neck injury.

 9. Beach safety in Phuket